The Ride for Missing Children, and the mission of the NCMEC/NY office does not happen without the efforts of countless volunteers.

 Full Stop Location Guides

-This group is affectionately called ‘Kyle’s Krew’.
-Their job is to direct the incoming and outgoing Riders at each full stop we have.
+This group’s job is to direct the incoming and outgoing Riders at each full stop we have.
 They coordinate the Rider’s arrival and departure to maximize space and time efficiency at each stop.
 Rider’s need as much time as they can to eat, use the restroom and interact with the kids, so this job is very important.

 Besides those pedaling, we are a caravan of many official vehicles along the ride route.
 We need volunteers that are patient people with a good sense of direction to help transport gear, provisions and people.
 Our vehicles do not require a special license.

 This is the perfect job for those who want to help and are not available for the entire day.
-As we end our Ride at the New Hartford Rec Center, these volunteers have been organizing and setting up for our arrival.
-They also help with food service.
+As we end our Ride, these volunteers have been organizing and setting up for our arrival.
+They also help with food service and break down.